janva/miniarduinoprojects/photosensor/README.md

 #  Color mixing lamp project

 This is the color  mixing project from project book.
-The basic idée here is to connect three phototransistor to arduino analog inputs, read values and map those values in some way to digital output which is connected to an RGB LED.
-The RGB LED is suppose to change color depending on how much red, green, and blue light is hitting the photo-transistors.
+The basic idée here is to use three phototransistor to measure amount of read, green and blue ambient light.
+We will feed this values to Arduinos analog inputs.
+Values will some way to digital outputs which are connected to an RGB LED.
+The end goal is to make RGB LED shift color depending on how much red, green, and blue light is hitting the photo-transistors.

 ## Equipment